Our Illustrious History

 The western-most building, situated at 701 Cote de la Place d’Armes, dates back to 1870, when the Great Scottish Life Insurance Company built a five-story building for its Montreal headquarters.
 The architectural firm of Hopkins & Willy designed the magnificent structure, which became recognized as a powerful symbol of turn-of-the-century Lower Canada.
 Its architectural characteristics have endured over time, serving as a reminder of an important historical period in the development of the City of Montreal.

-In 1909, the building was extended to Ruelle des Fortifications, and an additional two stories were added to the structure.
+In 1909, the building was extended to Ruelle des Fortifications, and two additional stories were added to the structure.
 The architectural firm of Marchand & Haskell oversaw the project, which significantly increased the overall space without compromising the original architectural elements.

-On November 7, 1975, the Quebec provincial government officially designated the building as an historic site, recognizing the structure for its cultural value and its exceptional design.
+On November 7, 1975, the Quebec provincial government officially designated the building as a historic site, recognizing the structure for its cultural value and its exceptional design.

 Nearly a quarter century later, the Antonopoulos Group saw the potential in this architectural gem, renovated it, and re-opened it in 2000 as Hôtel Place d’Armes.
 We are proud that this property has received numerous awards, including consecutive Tourism Montreal “Prix Ulysse” awards, as well as silver and gold medals in the finals of the Grand Prix du Tourisme Québécois.